Teen Says He Was Scammed While Playing ‘Fortnite’

 Still, she has filed a complaint about the incident with the developers of the game.

-In the end, the scammer ended up killing off Bates’ avatar, which he had invested countless hours and hundreds of dollars into leveling-up.
+In the end, the scammer ended up killing off Bates’ avatar, which he had invested countless hours and hundreds of dollars leveling-up.

 As previously reported by the Inquisitr, Fornite earned $296 million in April across all their platforms.
 At the time, the game was the top grossing game on console and came in at number five on the PC chart.
-Meanwhile, PlayerUnknown’s Battlegrounds, Fortnite‘s competitor, appeared at number nine on the PC chart.
+Meanwhile, PlayerUnknown’s Battlegrounds, Fortnite‘s competitor, appeared at No. 9 on the PC chart.

 The similarities between the two games were so similar that Bluehole, the creators of PUBG filed a lawsuit against Fortnite in South Korea over copyright infringement, the Inquisitr reported.